Andrea Bonior (that's Bonn-yer!) is a best-selling author, speaker, professor, and licensed clinical psychologist.

 She’s made a career of translating the science of psychology into meaningful, real-life change, and it’s taken her from therapy rooms to classrooms, from convention rooms to newsrooms, and everywhere in between.

-Dr. Andrea is a featured expert psychologist for several media outlets, and her "Baggage Check" column-- now with live weekly chats for the Washington Post-- is now in its fourteenth year.
+Dr. Andrea is a featured expert psychologist for several media outlets, and her "Baggage Check" column for the Post is now in its fourteenth year.